-Aside from the myriad unused Claire sprites that we've talked about, there are bunches more entirely unused tiles.
+Aside from the abandoned Claire sprites that we've talked about, there are bunches more unused tiles.

 First let's clarify what we mean by unused.
 Each 16x16 tile is addressed by a word sized value inside VRAM.
-The code doesn't do any special manipulation of these values, so graphics mappings stored in ROM are just a list of the 16 bit values of tiles.
-Thus, for any graphics tiles that are not referenced in the program data, it's safe to say those graphics are not used.
+The code doesn't do any special manipulation of these values, so graphics mappings stored in ROM are just a lists of 16-bit tile identifiers.
+Thus, it's safe to sat that any graphics tiles that are not referenced in the program data are not used.

 Opening Animation Fix